elementor/elementor-developers-docs/src/widgets/rendering-inline-editing.md

 }
 ```

-## Example Inline Editing
+## Example of Inline Editing

-Full example with three controls all having inline support.
-A simple text without a toolbar only inline editing, a textarea with a basic toolbar and a wysiwyg with advanced toolbar:
+The following is a full example using three controls all having inline support.
+This includes simple text without a toolbar, a textarea with a basic toolbar, and a wysiwyg with an advanced toolbar:

 ```php {48-50,52-54,61-63,65-67}
 <?php